 Only you can access and view a Check-in until you submit it.
 Upon submission, your Check-in will be visible to your direct manager and anyone else that has permission to view your Check-ins.

 1. Click on Check-ins in 15Five's main, left-hand navigation.

 2. You are now on your current Check-in.
 If you need to fill out a past-due Check-in, you can navigate it it using the 'My recent Check-ins' section on the left-hand side of the screen.

 3. Fill out your Check-in.
-Sections that may be included on a Check-in are: Pulse ("How did you feel at work this week?"), Objective updates, Priorities, Questions, and High Fives.
+Sections that may be included on a Check-in are: Pulse ("How did you feel at work since your last Check-in?"), Objective updates, Priorities, Questions, Your Feedback, and High Fives.
 You can read more about each of these sections in the next section of this article.

 15Five automatically saves a draft of your Check-in as you go.
 This allows you to enter in responses throughout the week as they come up, and then submit the Check-in when you're ready.
 Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your due day arrives.

 4. Submit your Check-in.
 When you’re finished with your responses, click Submit at the bottom of your Check-in.
 Now your Check-in is off to your manager for review!

 Made a mistake?
 Read more about how to edit your Check-in.